zenzig/capacitor-socket-io/example-app/README.md

 This app was created using [`@capacitor/create-app`](https://github.com/ionic-team/create-capacitor-app), and comes with a very minimal shell for building an app.

+> Want to see it in action first?
+Check the “Gallery” section in the repository root `README.md` for
+> screenshots of the iOS, Android, and proxy experiences running side by side.

 ### Running this example

 The example consumes the plugin from the parent directory (`"@zenzig/capacitor-socket-io": "file:.."`).